Jordash Kiffiak

 I am consumed with a desire to better know Jesus of Nazareth, who to me is God’s Messiah, the Lord.
 And it is my sheer delight to help all who are interested to know more about him, especially by equipping them to read the Gospels in the New Testament in Koine Greek, the language they were written in.

-I have been reading the New Testament in Greek for not quite twenty years.
-And for over twelve years I have been teaching Koine Greek as a living language on three continents, as well as on online.
+I have been reading the New Testament in Greek for over twenty years.
+And for a decade and a half I have been teaching Koine Greek as a living language on three continents, as well as on online.

 My passion to know Jesus better took me to Jerusalem, Israel, where I lived for over eight years, studying the geography, archaeology, history and languages of the ancient land of Israel.
 In particular, I focused on all I could learn about Jesus and the context in which he lived and breathed, doing doctoral studies at the Hebrew University of Jerusalem.